 When emergency call establishment is initiated, the emergency call type shall be sent by the UE if it is available.

 The serving network may download emergency call numbers to the UE in order to ensure that local emergency call numbers are known to the UE.
-The UE shall regard these emergency numbers as valid in that country only (as identified by the MCC) and shall discard them when a new country is entered.
+In case of PLMN, the UE shall regard these emergency numbers as valid in that country only (as identified by the MCC) and shall discard them when a new country is entered.
+In case of non-public network, the UE shall regard these emergency numbers as valid in that non-public network only and shall discard them when a new network is entered.

 Note 3: The UE can inform the user if the emergency call type for an emergency number received from the serving network differs from that configured on the USIM/SIM for the same number.
 How this is implemented is outside the scope of 3GPP and takes into consideration operator policy and regulatory requirements.